abertout/rioc/doc/gpu.rst

 Build the example code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-`CUDA toolkit`_ version ``6.5`` in installed in the cluster ``rioc``.
+`CUDA toolkit`_ version ``6.5`` is installed in the cluster ``rioc``.
 This version is only compatible with ``gcc`` compilers >= ``4.4``.
-Then, we need to select the right compiler's version in order to avoid errors.
+Then, we need to select the right compiler's version in order to avoid compilation errors.
-For that reason, the module ``gcc 4.9.2`` activated by default during set-up of the default environment is unloaded:
+For that reason, the module ``gcc 4.9.2``, activated by default during user's login, must be unloaded:

 .. code-block:: bash